 “Care to tell me why the authorities leave San Desquiciado alone?”

 “Okay then.”
 Davis sent him a jovial smirk and rubbed his hands warm as he organized the answer in his head.
 “First of all, you have to keep in mind that San Desquiciado probably has too many criminals to arrest.
-I doubt that such a big number would go down so easily to the cops without them suffering some heavy losses.
+I doubt that such a big number would go down so easily to the cops without them suffering some heavy losses in return.
 That, and there’s also a lot of innocent people mixed in considering there are also those who’re just trying to have some fun.
-If anyone thinks bombing this district so they could wipe off all the criminals is a good idea, they should know that the crime-free town of Cameron’s Feint is connected to here.
+If anyone thinks bombing this district so they could wipe out all the criminals is a good idea, they should know that the mostly crime-free town of Cameron’s Feint is connected to here.
 On the flip side, San Desquiciado is also like a refugee camp for criminals; a place where they can be granted sanctuary so long as they stay here.”
 His eyes pointed away down a corner.
 “Well, at least from the cops.”